Coxeter-Dynkin algebras of canonical type: Representation type

 Concerning the representation type, we recall that a finite-dimensional algebra is called \emph{tame concealed} if it arises as the endomorphism algebra of a preprojective tilting module over a tame hereditary algebra \cite[§4.3]{RingelTameAlgebras}.
 Canonical algebras of domestic type are tame concealed by \cite[§2.7]{Ringel}.
-We note that domestic squid algebras are not tame concealed since a corresponding tilting module over a tame hereditary algebra will always contain a direct summand which is not preprojective but lies in a tube.
-A Coxeter-Dynkin algebra $B$ is clearly wild whenever $\delta>0$ since it is a one-point-extension of a wild hereditary algebra $B_0$.
-Moreover, it must be tame for $\delta=0$ by the derived equivalences that we established.
-In the domestic case we expect the Coxeter-Dynkin algebras to be representation-finite.
-It is already known that there is a representation-finite algebra in the derived equivalence class of every tame hereditary algebra except those of type $\tilde{A}_{p,1}$ (meaning type $\tilde{A}_p$ with an orientation such that there is a unique sink and source at adjacent vertices).
-Namely, this follows from \cite[§4.2(8)]{RingelTameAlgebras} where Ringel proved that the endomorphism algebra of a tilting module $T$ over a tame hereditary algebra is representation-finite, if $T$ admits both preprojective and preinjective direct summands.
-However, the statement for domestic Coxeter-Dynkin algebras of canonical type does not seem to be obvious, since we do not have an explicit description for the tilting from a tame hereditary algebra to the Coxeter-Dynkin algebra.
+We note that domestic squid algebras are not tame concealed since a corresponding tilting module over a tame hereditary algebra always contains a direct summand which is not preprojective but lies in a tube.